-The representative of Jordan said that Jordan was a member of the Paris Convention for the 154.
-Protection of Industrial Property and the Arab Agreement for the Protection of Copyrights.
-Jordan was considering the possibility to accede to the Madrid Agreement (1891) concerning the International Registration of Marks; the Protocol Relating to the Madrid Agreement concerning the International Registration of Marks (1989); the Nice Agreement (1957) concerning the International Classification of Goods and Services for the purposes of the Registration of Marks; the "PCT" Patent Cooperation Treaty (1970); the Berne Convention (1886) for the Protection of Literary and Artistic Works; and the Rome Convention (1961) for the Protection of Performers, Producers of Phonograms and Broadcasting Organizations.
-Jordan expected to join the Berne Convention in the near future, while his Government envisaged to accede to the other agreements within 5 to 7 years.
+The representative of Jordan said that Jordan was a member of the Paris Convention for the Protection of Industrial Property and the Arab Agreement for the Protection of Copyrights.
+Jordan's accession to the Berne Convention (1886) for the Protection of Literary and Artistic Works had been approved by the Council of Ministers, and a Royal Decree to this effect had been issued in July 1999.
+The Berne Convention superseded national laws after its publication.
+Jordan was considering the possibility to accede to the Madrid Agreement (1891) concerning the International Registration of Marks; the Protocol Relating to the Madrid Agreement concerning the International Registration of Marks (1989); the Nice Agreement (1957) concerning the International Classification of Goods and Services for the purposes of the Registration of Marks; the "PCT" Patent Cooperation Treaty (1970); and the Rome Convention (1961) for the Protection of Performers, Producers of Phonograms and Broadcasting Organizations.
+His Government envisaged to accede to these agreements within 5 to 7 years.
 However, until the time of accession to these agreements, Jordan would comply with the requirements of the TRIPS Agreement upon accession to the WTO.
-In early April 1999, the Council of Ministers had approved Jordan's accession to the Berne Convention and forwarded it for Royal Assent.
-The Convention would be published shortly.
-The Berne Convention would supersede national laws after its publication.